 Developed in Japan, Shiatsu is a style of bodywork that uses finger pressure to specific points on the body, rocking movements, stretches and joint rotations to restore the healthy flow of energy (chi in Chinese, ki in Japanese) to the body.
-Shiatsu is holistic, addressing the whole body rather than focusing on one area where symptoms are most obvious.
+Shiatsu is holistic, addressing the whole body rather than focusing on one area where symptoms are most apparent.

-Shiatsu's name comes from two Japanese words--shi (finger) and atsu (pressure)--but a practitioner may also apply pressure using other parts of the hand, elbows and knees.
+Shiatsu's name comes from two Japanese words--shi (finger) and atsu (pressure)--, but a practitioner may also apply pressure using other parts of the hand, elbows, and knees.
 You wear loose clothing for shiatsu, which is usually performed on a mat on the floor.
 No oil is used in this treatment.

 History and Principles of Shiatsu